mkalininait/3_run_analysis/CodeBook.md

  * `fBodyBodyGyroMag.std`
  * `fBodyBodyGyroJerkMag.std`

-The data set contains data from both trainig and test sets.
+The data set contains data from both training and test sets.
-No measurement units are provided in the raw data.
+No measurement units are provided.